 #6.
 The follow up

 You’ve just networked your pretty little behind off, so now it’s over, right?
 Wrong.
-Now you need to follow up.
+Just like after a job interview, now you need to follow up.
 Wait a couple of days and then send them an email saying you enjoyed meeting them.
 If you arranged to call them instead, you should of course do that.
 If it makes sense (e.g. if you live in the same city) you could ask if they want to meet up for a cup of coffee some day.
 This way you can nurture your new relationship without being too pushy.

 Bonus and summing up